tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 10\110 Setting up the nav links
+Section 10\111 Making the links active

-- Create the link to products view
+- Adding the route for Home and Logo to rich the same path